obsproject/rfcs/text/0039-service-overhaul.md

 This/Those plugin(s) is/are meant to have implemented and register services which need a specific behavior like custom ingest with a unique id for each one.

+**TODO: Write about maintenance**

 ### Conversion (WIP Needs a re-work)

 **Downgrade will break service configuration**
 A JSON or a harcoded list with old service name linked to their new id, to make OBS able to convert the `service.json` to a new one.

-Auth integration config inside `basic.ini` will be also transfered to the new file.
+Auth integration config inside `basic.ini` will be also transfered under a new section if in service settings.

 ### Integrations